juncxo/teamproject/docs/lab5.md

 Lab: First half of the lab, Aranna and Luke focused on typing the code.
 Second half, Andy and Luke focused on typing.
 Although not everyone was able to be around the whole time, whole group met everyday to work, including office hours.
 Andy spent most amount of time at office hours.
 Documentation and editing files was done by Aranna.
-A significant amount of the solutions ideas for the problems was solved by Luke.
-There isn't a specific method or file that anyoen specifically did alone.
+A significant amount of the solutions ideas for the problems was proposed by Luke.
+There isn't a specific method or file that anyone specifically did alone.

 Bugs: